PrimordialCode/BigBrother/README.md

 # Warning

-The project is very early stages of development, it's highly unstable and needs a lot of cleanup and it's absolutely not Production Ready.
+The project is in a very early stage of development, it's highly unstable and needs a lot of cleanup and it's absolutely not Production Ready.

 USE IT AT YOUR OWN RISK.